Score At The Top

 Reason #2: Top Schools Still Rely on Scores to Assess High-Achieving Students

-colleges use test scores to assess high achieving students
+colleges use test scores to assess high-achieving students

 This past year, partly due to the pandemic and partly due to the rise of test-optional colleges, we saw record numbers of applications being submitted, and that trend is likely to continue.
 Faced with an even larger, more competitive pool of applicants, admissions officers need all the criteria they can get to make difficult admissions decisions, especially at highly selective schools.